-In addition to general level courses, many subjects are offered at the Advanced, AP, and Dual Enrollment college level.
+In addition to general level courses, many subjects are offered at the Advanced, Pre-AP, AP, and Dual Enrollment college level.
 Advanced Placement and Dual Enrollment courses are awarded one additional quality point for grades of 60 or higher.
-Advanced courses are awarded .5 additional quality point for grades of 60 or higher.
+Pre-AP courses are awarded .5 additional quality point for grades of 60 or higher.

 Any student who takes an Advanced or AP class will benefit from the challenges offered due to the rigor, high academic standards, inclusion, increased communication and increased preparation for the future.
-Students who have a strong work ethic and who have demonstrated ability in the given subject, along with students who are driven to attempt college level courses while attending high school should take Advanced and AP classes.
+Students who have a strong work ethic and who have demonstrated ability in the given subject, along with students who are driven to attempt college level courses while attending high school should take Pre-AP and AP classes.
 Please note that these classes are challenging and require an average of an additional 30-60 minutes of homework per night for each course.
 However, we want to stress the fact that students benefit at both the high school and collegiate levels from these courses regardless of achieving a qualifying score or taking the AP exam at all.

 Students who take AP classes will take the associated AP exam at the end of the course.
-The AP exam cost is currently \$40 per exam (but that is subject to change if College Board increases the cost) and students are expected to take the exam for each AP course in which they are enrolled.
-College Board and most states provide financial assistance/fee reductions for students who qualify.
+There is a cost for each AP exam and students are expected to take the exam for each AP course in which they are enrolled.
+Please refer to College Board's current fee sheet for prices.
+College Board and most states provide financial assistance/ fee reductions for students who qualify.
 An extra quality point will be awarded for each AP course in which a student passes and takes the corresponding AP exam.
 Students should consult their prospective universities to determine individual course exam qualifying scores.
 Once enrolled in an AP class, a student is expected to remain in that class until the end of the school year.
 However, students may be permitted to withdraw from an Advanced Placement course within a specific time frame with the instructor, counselor, and administrator's approval.